thirdtank/brut/doc-src/handlers.md

     bin/scaffold form NewWidget

-`action` is used when you have a form to submit, but it has no user controlers to collect the data to submit.
+`action` is used when you have a form to submit, but it has no user controls to collect the data to submit.
 This is akin to Rails'
 `button_to` where the URL describes everything needed to handle a user's action.
 In the example above, you can imagine a form with a method to `/archive_widget/<%= widget.id %>` that has a button labeled "Archive Widget".
 All that's needed is to submit to the server.